 Statute of Limitations for Malden Parking Lot Accident Claims

 Under Mass.
 Gen. Laws Ch.
 260 § 2A, a three-year statute of limitations applies to injury claims, including those involving parking lot accidents.
 This means that state law affords an injured plaintiff up to three years from the collision date to file a civil lawsuit against the at-fault driver.

 Furthermore, if the plaintiff delays and does not file their lawsuit by the close of the three-year window, the court may dismiss their case without hearing it.
 Accident victims should talk to our Malden parking lot accident lawyers to discuss potential legal recourse as soon as they discover they are injured to avoid compliance issues with the statutory deadline.

 Contact Our Malden Parking Lot Accident Attorneys

 The laws governing accident claims can be confusing and difficult to navigate.
-Our Malden parking lot accident lawyers can help you get compensation to cover the costs of any injuries and property damage. to speak with our Malden personal injury lawyers regarding your potential case, call (617) 925-6407 now and schedule your introductory case review.
+Our Boston parking lot accident lawyers can help you get compensation to cover the costs of any injuries and property damage. to speak with our Malden personal injury lawyers regarding your potential case, call (617) 925-6407 now and schedule your introductory case review.